 Request Application Information

-To learn more about the admissions process and to request materials, please contact Shannon Prentiss, Student Recruiter, at (412) 362-2006.
+To learn more about the admissions process and to request materials, please contact Shannon Prentiss, Director of Admissions, at (412) 362-2006.